 As with most other purchasing decisions, choosing between a wax pen or an oil vape is ultimately about balancing your needs and preferences.

-On the one hand, oil is undoubtedly the easiest material to handle, since it often comes in pre-filled tanks that you simply attach to a compatible battery, press a button, and enjoy.
-On the other hand, wax typically involves a higher-quality manufacturing process and is more concentrated (read: more potent) than oil.
+On the one hand, oil is undoubtedly the easiest material to handle because it often comes in pre-filled tanks that attach to a vape battery.
+Simply press a button, and enjoy.
+On the other hand, wax is sticky and can get messy.
+Granted, wax involves a different manufacturing process that is more concentrated (read: more potent) than oil.

 The good news is that vaporizer models exist that can be equipped with interchangeable wax and oil coils, thereby potentially delivering the best of both worlds.
 Many even feature attachments for dry herbs, giving you total control over your vaping experience, all using the same device.